 I’ve personally seen this play out to a fault in gift-giving.
 There’s a mentality that if Jack and Jill spent $100 on your wedding/birthday/holiday/baby gift, then you have to spend at least $100 on theirs.

 But reciprocity isn’t black and white unless you live identical lives.

 Ultimately, this is a toxic cycle.
 You’re trying to keep up with your friends, who are trying to keep up with their friends, who are trying to keep up with billionaires and celebrities.
 Everyone loses.

 So if you’ve ever fallen victim to this monetary FOMO, it’s time to break the tit-for-tat spending habits.
 No one is keeping score but you.

-About 35% of people say their emergency savings are lower since the pandemic started.
-And the percentage of people who have any emergency funds at all is at a 10-year low.
+In a 2021 survey, about 35% of respondents said their emergency savings had gone down since the pandemic began.
+And the percentage of people who had any emergency funds at all was found to be at a 10-year low.

 At the end of the day, your financial order of operations should always be this: SAVE what you need… INVEST what you can… GIVE what you want.